anamerasul/lucky-phone-v1/README.md

 ### Getting Started with Lucky phone

-This project was bootstrapped with [Lucky phone](https://luckyphone.netlify.app).
+This project was bootstrapped with [favored-phone](https://luckyphone.netlify.app).

 ## Available Scripts